-Under the new system, an employee cannot make a claim for unfair dismissal in the first 12 months of employment against an employer with less than 15 employees at the time of dismissal.
+Under the Fair Work Act, an employee cannot make a claim for unfair dismissal in the first 12 months of employment against an employer with less than 15 employees (a small business employer).
 Where the employer has 15 or more employees, an employee cannot make a claim in the first six months.

-Businesses that employ employees in less than 15 “equivalent full time positions”, can also prevent unfair dismissal claims by complying with the practices set out in the Small Business Fair Dismissal Code, a document available from the new Federal Workplace agency, Fair Work Australia.
+Small business employers can also prevent unfair dismissal claims by complying with the practices set out in the Small Business Fair Dismissal Code (the Code), a document available from the Fair Work Commission and available on its website at www.fwc.gov.au/about-us/legislation-regulations/small-business-fair-dismissal-code.
 If an employer complies with the Code when dismissing an employee, the dismissal will not be found unfair and the employee will be unsuccessful in any claim for unfair dismissal.
 The Code comes with a checklist and it is recommended that employers complete the checklist to note that they have completed each step to comply with the Code, and keep the checklist as a record.
 Whilst this will not guarantee that the employer will not be liable for unfair dismissal, in the event of a claim, it is likely to be of assistance to demonstrate that the employer has complied with the Code.

 Previously, it was impossible for an employee on a fixed term, fixed task or seasonal contract to claim for unfair dismissal.
 This is no longer the case, however if such employees are not rehired at the end of their engagement they will not have been “dismissed” and cannot make a claim, irrespective of the circumstances.

 Previously, it was not possible for an employee to make a claim for unfair dismissal if the dismissal was for “genuine operational reasons”.
 This is no longer the case, however if the dismissal was a case of “genuine redundancy” then an unfair dismissal claim cannot be made.
-To establish that a “genuine redundancy” occurred, the employer must show that it has complied with any consultation requirements in any applicable award or enterprise agreement prior to dismissal for redundancy and that there was no reasonable opportunity for the employee to be redeployed within the employer’s business or that of any associated entity.
-Whilst the scope of this exception is narrower than under the previous system, it seems that an employee still cannot make an unfair dismissal claim on the basis that they were unfairly selected for redundancy.
+To establish that a “genuine redundancy” occurred, the employer must show that it has complied with any consultation requirements in any applicable Award or Enterprise Agreement prior to dismissal for redundancy and that there was no reasonable opportunity for the employee to be redeployed within the employer’s business or that of any associated entity.
+Whilst the scope of this exception is narrower than under the system before the Fair Work Act, it seems that an employee still cannot make an unfair dismissal claim on the basis that they were unfairly selected for redundancy.

-Employees claiming unfair dismissal must file an application with Fair Work Australia within 14 days of dismissal, a shorter period than the 21 days previously permitted, although an extension of time may be granted in certain circumstances by Fair Work Australia.Back to top
+Employees claiming unfair dismissal must file an application with the Fair Work Commission within 21 days of dismissal, although an extension of time may be granted in certain circumstances by the Commission.Back to top

 An Enterprise Agreement is the name given to the document setting out the terms and conditions of employment at a particular workplace which has been negotiated between employers, employees and their bargaining representatives via the collective bargaining process.

-The Fair Work Act has changed many of the rules relating to Enterprise Agreement making and compliance with the new rules is essential.
+The Fair Work Act changed many of the rules relating to Enterprise Agreement making and compliance with the rules is essential for a valid Enterprise Agreement.
 Employers should note the following:

-- All new Enterprise Agreements must be approved by Fair Work Australia before they can commence operation and there are now different rules about terms that Enterprise Agreements must and must not include.
+- All new Enterprise Agreements must be approved by the Fair Work Commission before they can commence operation and there are detailed rules about terms that Enterprise Agreements must and must not include.